-The latest figures from IDC Research show Samsung has a 28.5% share of the smartphone market.
-Smartphones now account for 43% of the New Zealand mobile phone market.
+The latest figures from IDC Research show Samsung has a 28. percent share of the smartphone market.
+Smartphones now account for 43 percent of the New Zealand mobile phone market.

 NZ behind Australia on smartphone ownership

-That puts us a long way behind Australia where smartphones account for 65% of the market.
+That puts us a long way behind Australia where smartphones account for 65 percent of the market.
 Why?